 ANR will provide support to SWMEs to assist schools with waste reduction and how to recycle and manage food scraps more effectively.
-ANR will help schools safely manage hazardoustoxic materials.
+ANR will work with the Agency of Education and other school organizations to ensure schools have information on waste reduction, recycling, organics diversion, and landfill ban disposal requirements.
+ANR will help schools safely manage hazardous materials.